Royal Air Force: Royal Air Force Music

 Headquarters Royal Air Force Music Services, located at RAF Northolt, supports professional musicians who perform at events around the globe in support of the RAF.
 The Central Band of the Royal Air Force was established in 1920.
 Other bands include the Band of the Royal Air Force College, the Band of the Royal Air Force Regiment and the Band of the Royal Auxiliary Air Force.

+Trooping the Colour

+The Royal Air Force, and its predecessor, the Royal Flying Corps, has provided the flypast for Trooping the Colour since 1913.
+The RFC performed its first flypast for King George V's Official Birthday over Laffin's Plain, Aldershot.